ryan4yin/nix-config/hardening/README.md

 ## Goal

+- **System Level**: Protect critical files from being accessed by untrusted applications.
+  1. Such as browser cookies, SSH keys, etc.
+- **Per-App Level**: Prevent untrusted applications(such as closed-source apps) from:
-1. Prevent applications from accessing files they shouldn't.
+  1. Accessing files they shouldn't.
       - Such as a malicious application accessing your browser's cookies, SSH Keys, etc.
-2. Prevent applications from accessing the network they shouldn't.
+  1. Accessing the network when they don't need to.
-3. Prevent applications from accessing hardware devices they don't need.
+  1. Accessing hardware devices they don't need.

 ## Kernel Hardening